Radbuglet/crew/README.md

 This project is divided into two parts:

 - Crew, the language exposed to end users, which is documented in [src/crew](src/crew/README.md).
-- Bare Crew, a low level language used implemented Crew, which is documented in [src/bare](src/bare/README.md).
+- Bare Crew, a low level language used to implement Crew, which is documented in [src/bare](src/bare/README.md).